jrpotter/notebook/notes/algorithms/dfs.md

 %%ANKI
 Basic
 What does a gray vertex typically represent?
-Back: A vertex that is in the queue, i.e. the frontier discovery happens against.
+Back: A vertex that is in the stack, i.e. the frontier discovery happens against.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1735081276189-->
 END%%